What is BEPS 2.0?

 Pillar 2

 Pillar 2 introduces a global minimum tax rate of 15%.
 This global minimum tax is intended to prevent multinational corporations from shifting profits to low-tax jurisdictions.
-This regulation mainly affects groups with an annual turnover of more than EUR 750 million and has also been implemented in Switzerland from 2024.
-Its application will be extended from 2025.
+This regulation mainly affects groups with an annual consolidated turnover of more than EUR 750 million and has also been implemented in Switzerland from 2024 (Domestic Minimum Top-up Tax followed by the Income Inclusion Rule as from 2025).

 Companies below this threshold should nevertheless review their ownership structure as they may be part of a larger consolidated group (e.g. family office, foundation).
 The global minimum taxation will have a lasting impact on the tax strategy of multinational groups.